Skel0t/rodent/README.md

     # cmake .. -DEMBREE_ROOT_DIR=<path to Embree sources>
     make

 # Testing

 This section assumes that the current directory is the build directory.
 To run rodent, just type:

     bin/rodent

 You may want to change the initial camera parameters using the command line options `--eye`, `--dir` and `--up`.
+Also, if denoising should be done at the end of the rendering process, add the `--denoise <output_path>` flag.
+Additionally, live denoising can be activated by executing rodent with the `--live` flag along with the `--denoise` flag.

 Run `bin/rodent --help` to get a full list of options.

-When ImageMagick is found by CMake, use the following commands to test the traversal code with the provided test scene:

-    make test

-This will only test the primary ray distribution with the packet, single, and hybrid variants.
-To test all possible combinations, or if you do not have ImageMagick installed, use the benchmarking tool directly:

-    bin/bench_traversal -bvh ../testing/sponza.bvh -ray ../testing/sponza-primary.rays --bench 50 --warmup 10 --tmax 5000 -o output-hybrid-primary.fbuf
-    bin/bench_traversal -bvh ../testing/sponza.bvh -ray ../testing/sponza-primary.rays --bench 50 --warmup 10 --tmax 5000 -s -o output-single-primary.fbuf
-    bin/bench_traversal -bvh ../testing/sponza.bvh -ray ../testing/sponza-random.rays --bench 50 --warmup 10 --tmax 1 -o output-hybrid-random.fbuf
-    bin/bench_traversal -bvh ../testing/sponza.bvh -ray ../testing/sponza-random.rays --bench 50 --warmup 10 --tmax 1 -s -o output-single-random.fbuf
-    bin/fbuf2png -n output-hybrid-primary.fbuf output-hybrid-primary.png
-    bin/fbuf2png -n output-single-primary.fbuf output-single-primary.png
-    bin/fbuf2png -n output-hybrid-random.fbuf output-hybrid-random.png
-    bin/fbuf2png -n output-single-random.fbuf output-single-random.png

-This will run the traversal on the test set, and generate images as a result.
-For the primary ray distribution, the _hybrid_ and _single_ variants should generate the same images.
-The reference images for primary and random rays are in the `testing` directory.

-Running `bin/bench_traversal --help` will provide a list of additional options.
+Denoising in rodent can be executed with 4 different mappings that need to have different denoising platforms defined in `src/driver/driver.cpp`:
+ - CPU Mapping: `get_cpu_nn()` with `anydsl::Platform::Host`
+ - oneAPI Mapping: `get_oneapi_nn()` with `anydsl::Platform::Host`
+ - CUDA Mapping: `get_cuda_nn()` with `anydsl::Platform::Cuda`
+ - cuBLAS Mapping: `get_cublas_nn()` with `anydsl::Platform::Cuda`

+For benchmarking the forward propagation implementation we provide four pre-written benchmarks.
+These can be found in `tools/bench_convolution/bench_convolution.cpp`.
+The provided benchmarks each propagate real dumped data through a sample neural network and time how long the execution takes.

+All benchmarks accept 4 arguments:
+ - Number of times to average over
+ - Number of warmup iterations before timing
+ - Boolean, whether the computed result should be compared to a precalculated reference
+ - Boolean, whether the execution should be done on the GPU

+Note that, when executing on the GPU, you also need to change the neural network method mapping in the corresponding `make_nn()` function to a GPU function mapping (`get_cuda_nn()` or `get_cublas_nn()`).